 Honey Bee Insemination Service

-helps out wherever he can.
-He is currently the Director for Washington State University Extension in Island County, located within the Puget Sound in Western Washington.
+helps with beekeeping, queen rearing, and stock evaluation.
+He is an Associate Professor and County Director for Washington State University Extension in Island County, located within the Puget Sound in Western Washington.
 He has worked with honey bees since childhood, including 20 years as a commercial beekeeper.
 He holds a Ph.D. in environmental sciences with a focus on human dimensions from The Ohio State University.
 His primary interest is in the human interaction with the natural environment.
-He is currently an adjunct professor in the Department of Entomology, Honey Bee Health Program at Washington State University.
-He enjoys working around the home he shares with his wife, Susan Cobey, and their 125 lb.
-Anatolian Shepherd and 105 lb Newfie.
+He holds an adjunct appointment with the WSU Department of Entomology, Honey Bee Health Program.
+He enjoys working around the home with "Paco" . a 100+lb Great Pyrenees.
 He also enjoys taking on new challenges.

-Consulting on Honey Bee Breeding and Stock Improvement
+Consulting on Honey Bee Breeding, Stock Improvement and Insemination

 Instrumental Insemination Training